-- The first step is to be committed to change and let go of the difficult person from your life.
+- The first step is to be committed to change and communicate with the difficult person to establish if there are also positive steps for changel.
+If not, let go of the difficult person from your life.

 - Develop self-esteem and learn to say ‘No’.
 Your self-esteem depends on who you are and not on what you do.

 - You should be in a comfortable space where you stop spoon-feeding your partner.
 You should focus on taking care of yourself.

 - Build effective boundaries, you should know who is responsible for what and refuse to do things that are your partner’s responsibility because that is not your job.

 - Make your needs a priority and work on changing your actions and thought process.
 Be kind to yourself.

 - Challenge your faulty beliefs and self-destructive thoughts.
 Understand that self-esteem comes from within and not from the other person’s approval.

 - Don’t stop yourself from getting into relationships because of the fear of rejection.

 - Take help from others – talk to your friends and family, or go for professional counseling.

 [ Read: Boundaries In Marriage ]